rohitprajapati-bit/TechStoreApp/README.md

 - **Language**: Dart
 - **State Management**: Provider
 - **Data Source**: Local JSON for products and product details.

-## Architecture

-The app follows the MVVM (Model-View-ViewModel) architecture to ensure a clean separation of concerns between UI and business logic.

-### Key Components:

-- **Model**: Manages data from JSON files (products and details).
-- **View**: UI components like product listings, login, and details screens.
-- **ViewModel**: Connects the Model with the View, handling user actions and data processing.

-## State Management

-The app uses the **Provider** package for state management, ensuring a reactive UI that updates based on changes in data.

 ## Pages and Functionality